ILLINOIS STATE LIBRARY

 What are Adult New Reader Book Clubs?

-The Illinois State Library Secretary of State Literacy Office has developed nine book collections that are available to grantees to conduct adult new reader book clubs.
+The Illinois State Library Secretary of State Literacy Office has developed book collections that are available to grantees to conduct adult new reader book clubs.
 Each book collection contains 20 copies of a title and a Discussion Leader Guide that contains background information about the author and book as well as discussion questions.
 Most titles also have an unabridged audio CD of the book.
 The book collections can be borrowed from the State Library for a period of time as requested by program staff.

 What titles are available?